stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 7.1: Establish and Maintain a Vulnerability Management Process
+## Safeguard 7.1: Establish and Maintain a Vulnerability Management Process

 **Dependencies:** None